Dumb it Down?

 The Rise of the Vicious and Confident Idiot

 It would be one thing if people weren’t intellectually engaged.
 The saying goes, no one knows everything, but everyone knows something.
-In America, however, there’s a special brand of stupid that has gripped the nation.
+In America, however, a particular brand of stupid has gripped the nation.
 The vicious idiot!
 Donald Trump embodies this perfectly.
 He’s loud, insensitive, angry, and rude.
 He thinks he’s smarter than everyone else and is not at all intellectually curious.
-That’s kind of important if you want to lead people, let alone an entire nation.
+That’s important if you want to lead people, let alone an entire nation.

 We’re creating a world of dummies.
 Angry dummies who feel they have the right, the authority and the need not only to comment on everything, but to make sure their voice is heard above the rest, and to drag down any opposing views through personal attacks, loud repetition and confrontation.

-This true of many of our fellow citizens, if you don’t believe me, look no further than the comment sections of Yahoo, YouTube, Facebook, and The New York Times Online.
+This is true of many of our fellow citizens; if you don’t believe me, look no further than Yahoo, YouTube, Facebook, and The New York Times Online comment sections.
 Especially when those articles are on hot-button issues like race, politics, and even freaking climate change.

 We’ve progressed a lot over the past 240 years, but 2016 has shown that many people think ignorance is bliss.
 This is truer if it hinders their perceived privilege.
 Stupidity mixed with mean-spiritedness has regressed us as a nation.
 The rights of people of color, immigrants, women, LGBTQ, children, and the disabled are being stepped on in the name of ‘Murican values.
 When stupidity and hate collide, bad things are bound to happen.

-I hope there are enough people in this country who feel that we can do better and be better human beings.
+I hope there are enough people in this country who feel we can do better and be better human beings.
 It will be a long and hard fight to win.
-However, more than ever, we need to educate others and ourselves about civics, politics, and the world.
+However, we need to educate others and ourselves more than ever about civics, politics, and the world.
 They say freedom isn’t free.
 I contend that you have no freedom if you’re not free in your own mind.
 If we don’t change course, fascism and jingoism will be handed to all of us with a coke and a smile.
 This is Trump’s vision of his America.
 Those who care about freedom and democracy must continue the fight against willful and hateful ignorance.